mmheinig/Insight/README.md

 At a quick glance, here are the other files in the repository & what they are.
 (For more information about the steps of this project, please see below.)

+df_travel: the final set of travel transactions that was used for the project

+edgelist_travel_mcccode_usrcount_withnames_asdf.csv: final edge list from merchants being defined my mcc code & the weight defined as usercount.
+Since the merchants are simply numbers, I also added their mcc_description for informational purposes.

 frequenttraveler_project.py: all of my code.
 (Includes some R code for making visualizations of the networks at the bottom of the file)

-edgelist_travel_mcccode_usrcount_withnames_asdf.csv: final edge list from merchants being defined my mcc code & the weight defined as usercount.
-Since the merchants are simply numbers, I also added their mcc_description for informational purposes.

 nodes_travel_mcccode_usrcount.csv: final node list & their attributes.
 Attributes include: